Caeldeth/loures/Mileth/Folklore/Sabrael-Concordantia Divinitatis.md

 #### History
 Re was perhaps the most interesting of the intermediate gods to track down.
 Ruler of the cold-hearted orb that burns the night, mistress of secrets, queen of the night, many are her names in plentiful sources.
 Indeed, while references to Belenus appear to have been systematically eradicated from existence, I could barely turn a page without running across a reference to Re.
 Her temple, magnificent according to the works referencing it, was located in the heart of the mighty City-State of Niara, which as we know, was destroyed sometime around Danaan 1703 [_(NitroTFD's "Niaran History")_](../../../loures/History/NitroTFD-Niaran-History.md).

 Never one to shrink from a challenge, I sat out on the long journey from Loures to the ruins of Niara.
 After several days journey, I came to the cliffs of Faodhail Abhainn [_(Evenue's "Iodhnadh De A Luaithre")_](../../../loures/History/Evenue-Iodhnadh-De-A-Luaithre.md).
-Pausing briefly, I curse my inability as an artist.
+Pausing briefly, I cursed my inability as an artist - the beauty of the vista is quite breathtaking.
 From far away, one can still see the spires of the great city, glinting at sundown.
 All of this is an illusion though, for upon approaching, the ruins of the city are devastating to behold.

 The very land seems cursed, soaked in the blood of dubhaimid over a millenia ago.
 Even still, while abandoned, I could not help but feel I was being watched.
 Locating the temple itself was easy enough, the structure in remarkably good condition compared to the ruins around it.
 It took several attempts to open the door, as it appears to have been barred from the inside.

 What I discovered inside was breathtaking - nary a drop of dust or thing out of place inside the entire temple.
 Candles still burned on the altar, and the air was chill and fresh.
-I searched thoughout the temple, careful to not disturb anything lest I incur the wrath of the night queen.
+I searched thoughout the temple, careful to not disturb anything lest I incur the wrath of the Night Queen.
 My search of the temple was fruitless.
 Not only were there no written records, but there was no sign of life anywhere in the vicinity.
-I can only conclude that someone from a nearby village must make the dangerous trek to maintain this shrine, as no other explanation exist.
+I can only conclude that someone from a nearby village must make the dangerous trek to maintain this shrine, as no other explanation exists.

-As I left the temple, a chill ran down my spine, as I looked above the doorway.
-Carved in the marble, jaggedly, was the phrase "I see all and I will return".
-Discretion being the better part of valor, I quickly made my way back to Loures, making sure to seal the temple tightly behind me.
+I recall most vividly the chill ran down my spine as I prepared to leave the temple.
+Glancing above me, at the rough hewn marble above the doorway, there was something I missed upon entering.
+Jaggedly slashed into the mantle was the phrase "_My glory preserved - One day, I will return for you_".
+It was at this moment that I decided discretion was indeed the better part of valor, and in a most dignified manner, quickly made my way back to Loures.
+Extra precautions were taken to make sure the temple was sealed tightly behind me - there may also have been a small piling of rubble in front of the door.

 #### Speculations
-Even though we have detailed accounts of Re the goddess, from the many books, scrolls and tomes that escaped the destruction of Niara, all mentions of her, her faith and her temple vanish from written record around Danaan 1650.
+Even though we have detailed accounts of Re the goddess, from the many books, scrolls and tomes that escaped the destruction of Niara, all mentions of her, her faith and her temple vanish from written record after approximately Danaan 1650.
 Could the Night Queen have forseen what was to come and prepared?
 From the message carved into the mantle of the temple door, one can only surmise that indeed she did.

 #### Relationships
 Re was allied with Mannan, held enmity with Taranis, and was opposed by Belenus.
 Again, Re was a very popular subject in the Loures library, but only as a mention.
 Nothing of concrete was discovered on her religion, her followers, or what happened to them.